raccoondude/SigntoText/README.md

 ###Updates

-0.1 Finially made this repo
+0.1 Finially made this repo, ugh, so many issues already........